IPCS INCHEM Home

 UN #: 1897

-FIRE Not combustible.
+FIRE & EXPLOSION Not combustible.
 Gives off irritating or toxic fumes (or gases) in a fire.
-In case of fire in the surroundings, use appropriate extinguishing media.
+Risk of fire and explosion on contact with metals.
+See Chemical Dangers.
+NO open flames, NO sparks and NO smoking.
+NO contact with hot surfaces or finely divided metals.
+NO contact with metals.
+See Chemical Dangers In case of fire in the surroundings, use appropriate extinguishing media.

-Inhalation Dizziness.
+Inhalation Cough.
+Dizziness.
+Headache.
 Drowsiness.
-Headache.
 Nausea.
-Weakness.
-Unconciousness.
+Unconsciousness.
 Use ventilation, local exhaust or breathing protection.
 Fresh air, rest.
 Artificial respiration may be needed.
-Refer for medical attention.
+Refer immediately for medical attention.

 Skin Dry skin.
 Redness.
+Burning sensation.
 Protective gloves.
 Protective clothing.
 Remove contaminated clothes.
 Rinse and then wash skin with water and soap.

 Eyes Redness.
+Burning sensation.
 Pain.
 Wear safety goggles or face shield.
 First rinse with plenty of water for several minutes (remove contact lenses if easily possible), then refer for medical attention.

-Ingestion Abdominal pain.
-Further see Inhalation.
+Ingestion Sore throat.
+Aspiration hazard!
+See Inhalation.
+Cardiac dysrhythmia.
+Respiratory arrest.
 Do not eat, drink, or smoke during work.
 Rinse mouth.
 Do NOT induce vomiting.
-Give one or two glasses of water to drink.
-Rest.
+Refer immediately for medical attention.

-Personal protection: filter respirator for organic gases and vapours adapted to the airborne concentration of the substance.
+Personal protection: filter respirator for organic gases and vapours adapted to the airborne concentration of the substance and complete protective clothing.
 Ventilation.
 Do NOT let this chemical enter the environment.
 Collect leaking liquid in sealable containers.
 Absorb remaining liquid in sand or inert absorbent.
 Then store and dispose of according to local regulations.
-Do not transport with food and feedstuffs.

 UN Classification